codewhisperer/graphql-example/tools/README.md

 ----------- | --------------------------------------------------
-`--release` | Minimizes and optimizes the compiled output `--verbose` | Prints detailed information to the console `--yorklab` | Same as release, but with YorkLab constants
+`--release` | Minimizes and optimizes the compiled output `--verbose` | Prints detailed information to the console

 For example: